 Luring ladybugs to your garden shouldn’t be too difficult if you already have spider mites in your garden.
 Ladybugs, like all animals, will go where there is food.
 However, ladybugs also eat pollen and flower nectar when there aren’t enough pests for them to eat.
 You can encourage ladybugs to move into your garden by planting some of their favorites, including dill, cilantro, cosmos, and tansy.

 Planting these flowers can also be helpful if you plan on releasing ladybugs.
 This is because one of the two main issues with releasing ladybugs into a garden is that they simply might not stay there.
-Making sure they have plenty of food sources and a water source, releasing them near the plants with the heaviest infestation, and releasing them at night can significantly increase the odds that they’ll stay.
+Making sure they have plenty of food and a water source, releasing them near the plants with the heaviest mite infestation, and releasing them at night can significantly increase the odds that they’ll stay.

 The other main issue with releasing ladybugs is that if they have been improperly caught, bred, or raised, then they may have diseases they could pass to any wild ladybugs in your area.
 Getting your ladybugs from a reputable brand or specialty store helps ensure that you get healthy ladybugs and don’t inadvertently endanger the ladybugs that already live in your area.

 Spider mites are soft-bodied pests, which makes them fairly easy to deal with as long as you know where they are.
 Insecticidal soaps made from potassium salts of fatty acids are a common method.
 You can find them in most gardening and lawn care stores, or you can make your own from vegetable oil and a natural, bleach-free soap.
 Neem oil is another natural pest control method that works on spider mites.
 It’s made from the neem tree, also called Indian lilac.
 The neem tree is a relative of mahogany native to India and most countries in Africa.